L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

-{\bf Remark.} Clearly Conjecture 5.10 has meaning if Conjecture 2.4 is true (if not then the sets $Irr(i)$, $Irr(i,j)$ have no meaning).
-To prove Conjecture 5.10 we need to show that all generalized eigenvectors of $\goth M(m)(\la_0,...,\la_m)$ with generalized eigenvalues 0 (here $(\la_0,...,\la_m)$ belongs to a minimal component of $X(m,i)$ ) have the form described in (5.1), for $x=$ one of $\g c_\al$.
-Also, we can use (2.8): namely, we must prove that for fixed $i,\ j$, for all possible $F$ having the given $i,\ j$, and for all their $w$, for the corresponding $c_{ijk}$, $\mu_{ijk}$ we have: (2.8) holds.
+(4) To prove Conjecture 5.10 we need to show that all generalized eigenvectors\footnotemark of $\g M(m)(\la_0,...,\la_m)$ with generalized eigenvalues 0 (here $(\la_0,...,\la_m)$ belongs to a minimal component of $X(m,i)$ ) have the form described in (5.1), for $x=$ one of $\g c_\al$.
+Also, we can use (2.8): namely, we must prove that for fixed $i,\ j$, for all possible $F$ having the given $i,\ j$, and for all their $w$, for the corresponding $\g d(C_{ij\g k})$, $\mu(C_{ij\g k})$ we have: (2.8) holds.
 This will mean that there is no other components.
 Taking into consideration that apparently there is no good description of $F$ and $w$ (see below), it will not be easy to realize this idea.